kpuka/SIMAH/_resources/06 Regressions 3-Survival.md

   - methods
   - regression
 ---

-Introduction to survival analysis methods, including Kaplan Meier curves and the Cox proportional hazards model, and interpretation of hazard ratios.

 <!--more-->
+Topic: Introduction to survival analysis methods, including Kaplan Meier curves and the Cox proportional hazards model, and interpretation of hazard ratios.

 # Introduction